M. B. Weston:

 - “The White Rider“ – A short story in Dark Oak Press‘s newest urban fantasy anthology: Realms of Imagination.

-- “The Witch Hunter“ – A short story under contract, soon to be published in The Big Bad 2, Dark Oak Press‘s sequel to The Big Bad: An Anthology of Evil, in which each short story is written from the villain’s point of view.
+- “The Witch Hunter“ – A short story in The Big Bad 2, Dark Oak Press‘s sequel to The Big Bad: An Anthology of Evil, in which each short story is written from the villain’s point of view.

 Published Articles and Poems